The maintenance of grassed areas in public open spaces and housing areas is undertaken by Ipswich Borough Council.

 The Council also carries out grass cutting on highway verges in Ipswich on behalf of Suffolk County Council.

 Suffolk County Council contract the maintenance of the highway verges in Ipswich to the Borough Council to cut the verges three times a year, but a further seven cuts are carried out by the Borough Council, making a total of 10 cuts a year at intervals of approximately 3.5 weeks.
 The grass-cutting season takes place between mid-March and mid-October.
-The grass cutting for 2017 began during the week beginning 13th March.
+The grass cutting for 2018 began week commencing 12th March.

 There might be some variation to the schedule due to the weather and subsequent growth conditions but most areas will receive a cut every 3.5 weeks.